Dyalog/APLCourse/docs/Errors.md

 Names.va←({2 6 11::0 ⋄ ⍎(⎕UCS ⍵),'←',⍕⍵}¨⍳1E4)~0   ⍝ Valid Assignment Character Codes
 ```

-!!!
-Warning "Version Warning"
-	In Dyalog Classic, many Unicode symbols are not available and the above expressions will cause a `TRANSLATION ERROR`.
-Instead of the first ten thousand integers, try using the values in `⎕AVU`.

-	In older code bases you are unlikely to want to use error guards very much, if at all.
-To see some of the "gotchas" of dfns error guards, read [the chapter on error handling in Stefan Kruger's Learn APL book](https://xpqz.github.io/learnapl/errors.html).

 1. Which three errors are trapped by the error guard?

 1. [`⎕AV`](https://aplwiki.com/wiki/Atomic_vector) is the list of characters which was used before [Unicode](https://home.unicode.org/) was introduced.